Bladder Cystitis Imaging

 Hemorrhagic cystitis

 MRI is particularly suited for the diagnosis of hemorrhagic cystitis.
 MRI may demonstrate changes of hemorrhagic cystitis and may permit a determination of disease activity.
-The appearances of hemorrhagic cystitis are complex; on T1- and T2-weighted images, the characteristics of aging blood products are as follows:
+The appearances of hemorrhagic cystitis are complex.
+Active hemorrhage (oxyhemoglobin) has only limited paramagnetic properties; at this stage, blood behaves like simple fluid, with low signal intensity on T1-weighted MRIs and high signal intensity on T2-weighted MRIs.
+Also at this stage, differentiation from urine may not be possible.
+On T1- and T2-weighted images, the characteristics of aging blood products are as follows:

-• Acute blood (intracellular deoxyhemoglobin) has low signal intensity on T1- and T2-weighted MRIs.
+Acute blood (intracellular deoxyhemoglobin) has low signal intensity on T1- and T2-weighted MRIs

-• Intracellular methemoglobin has high signal intensity on T1-weighted images and low signal intensity on T2-weighted images.
+Intracellular methemoglobin has high signal intensity on T1-weighted images and low signal intensity on T2-weighted images

-• Extracellular methemoglobin has high signal intensity on T1-weighted and T2-weighted MRIs.
+Extracellular methemoglobin has high signal intensity on T1-weighted and T2-weighted MRIs

-• Intracellular hemosiderin in an old hematoma has medium signal intensity on T1-weighted images and low signal intensity on T2-weighted images.
+Intracellular hemosiderin in an old hematoma has medium signal intensity on T1-weighted images and low signal intensity on T2-weighted images

-In the second patient, the bladder wall had hypointense regions on T1-weighted fat-suppressed spin-echo MRIs and hyperintense regions on T2-weighted fat-suppressed spin-echo images.
-Other regions were high in signal intensity on T1- and T2-weighted fat-suppressed spin-echo images; these findings were consistent with active bleeding and late subacute hemorrhage, respectively.
+MRI findings were reported in 2 patients with hemorrhagic cystitis secondary to radiation therapy.
+In 1 patient, the bladder wall was hyperintense on T1-weighted, fat-suppressed, spoiled gradient-echo images and hypointense on T2-weighted, fat-suppressed, spin-echo images.
+These findings were consistent with intracellular methemoglobin in the setting of subacute intramural hemorrhage.
+In the second patient, the bladder wall had hypointense regions on T1-weighted, fat-suppressed, spin-echo MRI scans and hyperintense regions on T2-weighted, fat-suppressed, spin-echo images.
+Other regions were high in signal intensity on T1- and T2-weighted, fat-suppressed, spin-echo images; these findings were consistent with active bleeding and late subacute hemorrhage, respectively.
 The imaging findings correlated with the patients' clinical findings.

 Cystitis cystica